Labours of the Months: Typical cycle

 However, there could be many other variations than the above, especially in major wine-growing areas, where more wine related scenes were included.
+In manuscript cycles, hunting scenes may appear at most times of the year.
 Italian cycles often advance the agricultural scenes a month earlier than the ones from the Low Countries or England.
+A few cycles show (usually for April or May) scenes including medieval gardens.
 The impact of the onset of the Little Ice Age has been detected in differences between early and late examples.

 Sculpture cycles

 Most sculptured cycles in Europe, especially when compressed into the archivolt of a portal, consist of an astrological symbol beside, above or incorporated in a sculpture or relief illustrating a monthly labour.

 A few sculpted examples of the many surviving are: